 Next, in the VNC Viewer Authentication window, enter your remote access Password and click OK

-If all goes well, you should be remotely connected to your Linux box.
+If all goes well, you should now have Ubuntu Remote access from Windows.
 Note that you can also connect using the internet broadcasted IP address.
-To do this, (if your using a router) you need to ensure that port 5900 is open for the local IP of the Linux box.
+However, if you are using a router, you will need to ensure that port 5900 is open for the local IP of the Linux box.

 - Open a terminal Ctrl + Alt + T,